-website completed Phase We have Ι of our at http://minacharterschoolofleecounty.org.
-Our website provides greater detail about the school for interested parties and families of prospective offering opportunities for student and teacher students, while also applications.
+completed We have Phase of our website Ι at http://minacharterschoolofleecounty.org.
+Our website provides greater detail about the school for interested parties and families of prospective offering opportunities for while also student students, and teacher applications.
 We will continue to add content to the website, as we conduct school information programs, attend community activities, set deadlines for specific activities, and have accomplishments and benchmarks to share with the community in the months leading up to school opening.